14all-agency/shopify-llms-txt-directory/https-nessypopart-com.md

     Availability: Available
     Image: https://cdn.shopify.com/s/files/1/0722/9056/6296/files/nessyart-superheroes-wonder-hound-comic-giclee-30x30cm.jpg?v=1756528454
     Price: $120.00 AUD
-- [SUPERHERO - Wonderhound](https://nessypopart.com/products/superhero-wonderhound-le): Meet Wonderhound, the noble Basset Hound who’s traded her sniffing duties for a golden lasso and a mission of justice.
+- [SUPERHERO - Wonderhound (Limited Edition)](https://nessypopart.com/products/superhero-wonderhound-le): Meet Wonderhound, the noble Basset Hound who’s traded her sniffing duties for a golden lasso and a mission of justice.
 With ears that flap like a cape and eyes that pierce through villainy (and snack cupboards), she’s the embodiment of loyalty, courage, and quiet sass.
 This limited edition giclée on canvas transforms the iconic Wonder Woman into a long-bodied legend of love and strength.
 Whether she’s guarding your living room or inspiring your studio, Wonderhound reminds us that true heroism comes with droopy eyes and a heart of gold.
 Sizes: 40×40 cm or 75×75 cm Finish: Framed or Rolled Edition: Limited to 100
-  Updated: 2025-09-17T04:11:04Z
+  Updated: 2025-10-24T19:30:40Z
   Vendor: Nessy Pop Art
   Product Type:
   Availability: Available